Direct or Connecting Flight: Which Should You Book?

 Search almost any long route and you get two kinds of result: the nonstop that costs more, and the one-stop that is cheaper but longer.
 Which is worth it?
 It comes down to what you value more on this particular trip, time or money, plus a couple of things people forget to check before they grab the cheaper fare.

-Book the direct flight if...
+Book the nonstop if...

 A connection can be the smarter choice if...